 Peat moss, or sphagnum peat moss

-his is relatively easy to be found at any outdoor gardening store for the most part.
+his is relatively easy to be found at any outdoor gardening store for the most part or on Amazon.
 When it is dry, the substance is black and powdery to the touch.

 - You must rinse the moss.
 This is due to some brands being of lower quality than others.
 A lot of peat mosses tend to grow mold and algae.
 This is not an ideal cultivation environment for sundews.